birc-aeh/au-slurm-package/replacements/README.md

 torque system.
 Some were specific to our setup and some are more well known torque commands.
 If a torque command isn't here we use it straight from slurm (in the contribs/torque folder).
+When installing we just dump all of these in the slurm bin folder, next to `sbatch`, `squeue` etc.

 ## js & mj
 js is a simplified version of qstat. mj is the same as js except it default to